rtbrick/bngblaster/docs/intro.md

 to maintain such.

-Therefore we decided to build an open source network test software initially focused on BNG and IPTV testing but constantly enhanced and planned for more common (non-BNG) network equipment testing.
+Therefore we decided to build an open source network test software initially focused on BNG and IPTV testing but constantly enhanced and planned for more common (non-BNG) network testing.
 The BNG Blaster was completely build from scratch, targeted for max scaling with small resource footprint, simple to use and easy to integrate in any test automation infrastructure.

-The BNG Blaster is able to simulate more than hundred thousand PPPoE and IPoE subscribers including IPTV, L2TPv2 (LNS emulation), L2BSA, QoS, forwarding verification and convergence testing capabilities.
+The BNG Blaster is able to simulate more than hundred thousand PPPoE and IPoE (DHCP) subscribers including IPTV, L2TPv2 (LNS emulation), L2BSA, QoS, forwarding verification and convergence testing capabilities.

 * *High Scaling:* > 100K sessions, > 1M PPS, and > 1M traffic flows